AKGhogare1998/AKGhogare1998/README.md

 - 👋 Hi, I’m @AKGhogare1998
 - 👀 I’m interested in Development , Deployment and  cloud Engineering.
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS , AngularJS
 - 💞️ I’m looking to collaborate on Full Stack Development and DevOps Role.
 - 📫 How to reach me